dildoran2195/sep11-freedom-project/tool/learning-log.md

 ### My resources and goal:

-#### I wanted to continue on building a house which was tinkering with world objects in order to learn about certain functions that I am not familar with.
-I used [Add Texture](https://doc.babylonjs.com/features/introductionToFeatures/chap2/material/) as resource of mine.
+#### I wanted to continue building a house which was tinkering with world objects in order to learn about certain functions that I am not familiar with.
+I used [Add Texture](https://doc.babylonjs.com/features/introductionToFeatures/chap2/material/) as a resource of mine.
 I also went to [Babylon](https://www.babylonjs.com/) to see various code/tools/projects that I could tinker with in order to learn more and more.

 ### Before:
 ![Screenshot 2024-12-20 10 46 54 AM](https://github.com/user-attachments/assets/51457ed7-cfa2-4b6b-95d0-5c1d34bc66d6)